June 28, 2018

-Heritage Ottawa supports the intention of the BHSC initiative, but retains strong concerns that the BHSC recommendation does not go far enough to ensure that subsequent design changes achieve design excellence while meeting the Standards and Guidelines’ test of compatibility.
+Heritage Ottawa supported the intention of the BHSC initiative, but retains strong concerns that the BHSC recommendation did not go far enough to ensure that subsequent design changes will achieve design excellence while meeting the Standards and Guidelines’ test of compatibility.

-Heritage Ottawa recommends the following more robust review process be established:
+Heritage Ottawa recommended the following more robust review process be established: